The Best SUV leases according to LVR

 aIt is true: SUV Leasing has gotten substantially better each and every month since this blog began in 2008.
 The popular top rankings from month to month are usually owned by the Toyota RAV4 and Chevrolet Equinox, but I’ve moved those over to a new segment which better reflects the type of SUV they really are: Best Crossover SUVs

 The category, SUV, tends to encompass a wide variety of styles, and types of Sport Utility Vehicles.
 I’ve separated the larger styles into their own category.
 Even with the new categories, there is likely to be much bickering and arguing over which cars belong in which segment.
-For the month of July, I’ve chosen the Traverse, Pathfinder, Dodge Journey, Toyota Highlander, Toyota 4-Runner, Volkswagen Atlas, and the Mazda CX-9.
+For the month of August, I’ve added the Ford Explorer among the usual Traverse, Pathfinder, Dodge Journey, Toyota Highlander, Toyota 4-Runner, Volkswagen Atlas, and the Mazda CX-9.
 I think most would agree that the Nissan Pathfinder and Toyota 4-Runner were once the type of vehicle we considered the prototypical SUV, but the field has widened considerably.